 The model outcomes are to state the validity of data analysis.
-The "model fit" summary is" the combination of different measures to assess whether our research model fits the data or not.
-It provides evidence for the acceptance and rejection of a research model based on theory.
-With wide disagreement of which suitable indexes measures to report, Jaccard & Wan (1996) have suggested using at least "three" fit indexes of fair values.
-It is tough to get all significant importance, but there are several ways through which the proposed model can bring at significance level.
+The "model fit" summary is" the combination of different measures to assess whether our research model fits the data or not, it actually provides evidence for the acceptation and rejection of research model based on theory.
+With wide disagreement of which fit indexes measures to report, Jaccard & Wan (1996) have suggested using at least "three" fit indexes of satisfactory values.
+It is very hard to get all significant values, but there are number of ways through which the proposed model can bring at significance level.

-As the scale values of a good fit index are not easy to interpret as in the example of (Bentler & Bonett, 1980, p.
-600, referring to both the NFI and the TLI), it was experienced that all the values of the overall model index were less than .90.
-Still, they can be brought to a significant level and get meaningful results.
-However, the GFI, NFI, CFI values close to 1 indicate a perfect fit, except that the values fall in the range of 0 to 1; for CMIN/DF researcher recommended that low ratios as "2" or high as "5" indicate a good fit.
-Model Chi-Square (CMIN) Model chi-square, or the discrepancy function, generally, a chi-square value of lower than the range of "2" to "5" shows "goodness of fit, "and lower the value, is better.
-However, the researcher also suggests that the value in the range of 2 to 5 also shows a reasonable fit model, RMSEA (Root Mean Square Error of Approximation (RMSEA) also called as a discrepancy function, value of about "0.05" or Smaller a "close fit of model" with degrees of freedom.
-This figure value is based on subjective judgments, which cannot state that it is perfect or significance has a perfect measure, but it is more sensible than the "exact fit" condition that the RMSEA = 0.0.
-There is also an opinion that the 0.08 or less RMSEA value states good fit having "a reasonable error of approximation," but the model with a greater than 0.1 RMSEA value would not be employed (Browne & Cudeck, 1993).
-As given in note for Interpretation by Jennifer et al., (RMSERA): 0.05 and less show poor fit: and (SMSEA) having a value of less than 0.08 offers a good fit.
+As the scale values of a good fit index not easy to interpret.
+As in the example of (Bentler & Bonett, 1980, p.
+600, referring to both the NFI and the TLI), it was experienced that all the values of the overall model index were less than .90, but they can be brought to a significance level and got meaningful results.
+However, the GFI, NFI, CFI, values close to 1 indicate a very good fit, except that the values fall in the range of 0 to 1, for CMIN/DF researchers recommended that ratios of low as "2" or high as "5" indicate a reasonable fit.
+Model Chi-Square (CMIN) Model chi-square, or the discrepancy function, generally, a chisquare value of lower than the range of "2" to "5" shows "goodness of fit ", and lower the value, is better.
+However, the researcher also suggests that the value in the range of 2 to 5 also shows a reasonable fit model, RMSEA (Root Mean Square Error of Approximation (RMSEA) also called as a discrepancy function, value of about "0.05" or Smaller a "close fit of model" in the relation to degrees of freedom.
+This figure value is actually based on subjective judgments.
+This cannot state that it is as perfect or Significance that has a perfect measure, but is more sensible, than the condition of "exact fit" that the RMSEA = 0.0.
+There is also an opinion that the 0.08 or less RMSEA value states adequate fit having "a reasonable error of approximation" but the model with a greater than 0.1 RMSEA value, would not be employing (Browne & Cudeck, 1993).
+As given in note for Interpretation by Jennifer et al, (RMSERA): 0.05 and less show poor fit: and (SMSEA) having a value of less than 0.08 shows good fit.

-The RMR (root mean square residual), the "square root of the average squared amount by which the sample variances and covariance differ from their estimates," obtained results of our model are correct because the researcher's assumptions have suggested value.
-The smaller the RMR is, the better, while RMR of 0 values indicates a perfect fit.
+The RMR (root mean square residual), the "square root of the average squared amount by which the sample variances and covariance differ from their estimates" obtained results of our model is correct because the researcher's assumptions have suggested value.
+The smaller the RMR is the better, while RMR of 0 values indicates a perfect fit.